maverickactuary/1actuary/index.md

 + **Efficient and speedy delivery**
 + **Competitively-priced expertise**

 My focus is on price competitive markets, especially insurance protection, working with market leaders, start-ups and those needing fresh impetus.

 Clients include Friendly Societies and insurers distributing via the IFA and aggregator channels.
-I also work closely with reinsurers.
+Not suprisingly given their importance, I also work closely with reinsurers.

 ## Specialisms